 A4.
-No. The final regulations acknowledge that HHS has no authority to regulate self-funded student health plans.
+No. The final regulations acknowledged that the U.S. Department of Health and Human Services ("HHS") has no authority to regulate self-funded student health plans.
 Self-funded student health plans are not subject to the ACA, but may be regulated by the states.
-However, in recently issued proposed regulations, the U.S. Department of Health and Human Services (“HHS”) announced that self-funded student health insurance plans “would be designated per se as minimum essential coverage” for purposes of compliance with the minimum essential coverage requirements of the ACA. (see Q/A 26 and 78 Federal Register 7348, 7361 (February 1, 2013) available at the following link: www.gpo.gov/fdsys/pkg/FR-2013-02-01/pdf/2013-02139.pdf)
+However, certain self-funded student health plans may qualify as "minimum essential health coverage" for purposes of satisfying the individual coverage mandate (see Q/A 26).

 A6.
-No. Final health insurance market rules issued by HHS on February 27, 2013 provide that issuers are permitted to maintain a separate risk pool for student health insurance coverage rather than including them in the general individual market risk pool.
+No. Final health insurance market rules issued by HHS on February 27, 2013 provided that issuers are permitted to maintain a separate risk pool for student health insurance coverage rather than including them in the general individual market risk pool.
 Although student health insurance coverage is subject to the premium rating requirements of the ACA, the premium rate may be based on a school-specific group community rate if the issuer offers the coverage without rating for age or tobacco use.
-However, the preamble to these final regulations notes that the exemption of student health insurance coverage from the single risk pool requirement is a transitional policy.
-HHS intends to monitor student health insurance coverage as the insurance market transitions to the 2014 market reforms and revisit this policy in the future.
+However, the preamble to these final regulations noted that the exemption of student health insurance coverage from the single risk pool requirement is a transitional policy and that HHS intended to monitor student health insurance coverage as the insurance market transitioned to the 2014 market reforms.
+HHS intends to revisit this policy in the future.
 The final health insurance market rules may be viewed at the following link:

 A7.
 Yes.
 For ACA purposes, a "student administrative health fee" is a fee charged by the college or university on a periodic basis to students of the college or university to offset the cost of providing healthcare through health clinics regardless of whether the students utilize the health clinics or enroll in a student health insurance plan.

 A9.
-Yes, but there is a specified transition period to 2014 when no annual limits will be allowed.
-Prior to 2014, policies are not required to cover essential health benefits; but if they are included in a student health insurance plan, the ACA restricts the maximum annual limit a policy may impose.
-In response to concerns expressed in the public comments that removing the annual limits would prohibitively increase the cost of student health insurance plans, the final regulations modified the proposed rule to phase in the maximum annual limits as follows:
+No. Prior to 2014, policies were not required to cover essential health benefits; but if they were included in a student health insurance plan, the ACA restricted the maximum annual limit a policy could impose.
+In response to concerns expressed in the public comments that removing the annual limits would prohibitively increase the cost of student health insurance plans, the final regulations modified the proposed rule by phasing in the maximum annual limits (formerly):

 - $100,000 for policy years beginning on or after July 1, 2012 but before September 23, 2012; and